Hershey's Historic Spaces

 Hershey Theatre

-In 1915, Mr. Hershey had his architect draw up plans for a community building and theatre, but it wasn’t until 1928 that Mr. Hershey dusted off the sketches, and workers broke ground.
+In 1915, Mr. Hershey had his architect draw up plans for a community building and theatre, but it wasn’t until 1928 that he dusted off the sketches, and workers broke ground.

 The interior design of the Hershey Theatre evokes an early twentieth-century opulence, with an elegant grand lobby and a romantic, European-inspired opera house.
 Upon entering the lobby, you’ll find polished Italian lava rock floors, marble walls, and a ceiling mural depicting Greek gods, chariots, wheat, beehives, and pastoral scenes.
 In the back of the house, don’t forget to look up at the shimmering, intricate gold mosaic made of hand-placed tiles that took two years to place.